12 members (Fdemetrio, couchgrouch, Bill Draper, Gary E. Andrews, Guy E. Trepanier, JAPOV, ckiphen, Gavin Sinclair, 2 invisible),

 Dark, Brooding... and yet, provides elements of hope and beauty.
 Well done, Maestro!
 Take a bow!
 I'm sure the film industry music search teams are lining up... (as soon as the snow melts) at your door!

-All the best, ----Dave Thanks Dave!
-I'd take a bow, but I have to save my back for shoveling snow in the morning.
-Best, John
+Thanks Dave!
+I'd take a bow, but I have to save my back for shoveling snow in the morning. laugh

 Joined: Dec 2008